A Special Note for Nurses, Doctors + Midwives

 • doula training (hands-on support for families);

-• Lamaze childbirth educator training; or
+• Lamaze childbirth educator training (learn to teach parents in the classroom); or

 • designing a specialized hands-on training just for your staff.